When it comes to brewing coffee, there are many options available to you.

 Do you really need to use a grinder?

-Because of the presence of this group of coffee enthusiasts, a new product category of single cup coffee maker with an integrated grinder, also known as the single cup grind and brew coffee maker, has emerged.
+Because of the presence of this group of coffee enthusiasts, a new product category of a single-cup coffee maker with an integrated grinder, also known as the single-cup grind and brew coffee maker, has emerged.

 Buying a single-serve coffee maker